ajb96817/rpnlatex/README.md

 If your browser supports Progressive Web Apps, you can use this as a PWA to get a little more screen space.
 For example:

   * iOS: Open the application in Safari.
-Use the "send to" button and from there select "Add to Home Screen" to create a shortcut.
-Use the shortcut to run in PWA mode.
+Use the "send to" button and from there select "Add to Home Screen" to create a shortcut to use for PWA mode.
+  * Android Chrome: From the three-dots menu, use "Add to Home Screen" to create a PWA mode shortcut.
-  * Chrome: From the menu, select "More tools" then "Create shortcut".
-After that, there should be a new menu item "Open in rpnlatex" which will start it in PWA mode.
+  * Desktop Chrome: From the menu, select "More tools" then "Create shortcut".
+After that, there should be a new menu item "Open in rpnlatex" to start it in PWA mode.

 Note that you may need to host from a web server (as opposed to opening the local files directly in your browser) in order to take advantage of PWA.